Swedish Sausage Stroganoff

 - 2 cloves garlic (finely chopped)

-- 300g (10 oz) sausages
+- 300g (10 oz) sausage

 - 2 fresh tomatoes (roughly chopped)

-- 1 tablespoon ketchup (or sugar)
+- 1 tbsp ketchup (or sugar)

-- 1 teaspoon Worcestershire sauce
+- 1 tsp Worcestershire sauce

-- ½ teaspoon oregano
+- ½ tsp oregano

-- ½ teaspoon paprika
+- ½ tsp paprika

-- ¼ teaspoon chilli powder
+- ¼ tsp chilli powder

 - black pepper (to taste)

-- 400g (14oz) tinned tomatoes
+- 400g (14oz) tinned (canned) tomatoes

 - 100ml (3½ fluid oz) water or stock

-- 100ml (3½ fluid oz) tablespoons cream
+- 100ml (3½ fluid oz) cream

-- spinach for serving - optional
+- spinach (for serving - optional)

 Instructions

-- Heat the butter and olive oil together in a large frying pan.
-When ready, add the chopped onion and fry until it softens.
+- When ready, add the chopped onion and fry until it softens.
 Add the garlic and cook for a couple of minutes.

 - Slice the sausages into long strips and add to the onion and garlic.
 Fry for around five minutes, just until the sausages have some colour.